KusumaKrish15/Comic-Book.DB/docs/tutorials/Update_a_comic.md

 ```

 ## Step 4: Verifying the update
-1. To verify that the comic book has been added, you can use a GET request:
+1. To verify that the comic book has is added, you can use a GET request:

 ```
 curl -X GET "http://localhost:3000/comicBooks/batman/1" -H "accept: application/json"